parallelno/Devector/README.md

 ## Overview

 Devector is a multi-platform emulator of a Soviet personal computer Vector06c.
 It is designed to simplify the development process and speed up the work.
-Currently, it is in the early stages of development, so please use it on your own risk.

 ## Features